 A ground rainwater harvesting system is a more simple approach than the rooftop version and offers the possibility of a wider catchment area.
 Water may be collected via drain pipes or earthen dams and stored above or below ground in tanks.
 The quality of water may be lower at the ground level, rendering the captured water suitable for landscaping needs only.

 Rainwater systems range from extremely basic, such as a barrel beneath a downspout, to highly technical, including a pump and filtration system.
-Cost vary accordingly, from as inexpensive as a $200 do-it-yourself system all the way up to $20,000 or more for a complex roof catchment system.
+The cost varies accordingly, from as inexpensive as a $200 do-it-yourself system up to $20,000 or more for a complex roof catchment system.
 Check rainfall statistics in your area to determine if a catchment system is a worthy investment.

 Advantages and Disadvantages

 If you live in a rural area and lack access to municipal resources, rainwater catchment can greatly enhance your well-water source, or if you live in a city, reduce your dependence on municipal water.
 Other benefits of rainwater harvesting include the reduction of stormwater runoff and lower water bills.
 Rainwater systems are generally pretty flexible, allowing you to reconfigure them and sometimes even relocate them to a new home.